dbt-labs/jaffle_shop_duckdb/README.md

     dbt build
     ```

-1. Generate documentation for the project:
+1. Quickly browse the data -- just for demo purposes -- see below for better ways to query the data:
     ```shell
-    dbt docs generate
+    ./D select 42 as answer from customers limit 1;
     ```

-1. View the documentation for the project:
+1. Generate and view the documentation for the project:
     ```shell
+    dbt docs generate
     dbt docs serve
     ```